clyvissianos/Trivia/README.md

 A Trivia App for testing your knowledge!

-A single page application created with Django, Django REDT Framework and Vue JS
+A single page application created with Django, Django REST Framework and Vue JS

 You need to register so you can publish, edit and delete your own trivia questions.